StarCitizenWiki/discord-bot/README.md

 ## Commands
 * `sc_ship name`
-  * Get information about a ship by name
-* `sc_vehicle name`
-  * Get information about a vehicle by name
+  * Get information about a ship or vehicle by name
 * `sc_manufacturer name`
   * Get information about a manufacturer by name
 * `sc_system name`